emqx/emqx-docs/en_US/advanced/hooks.md

 When the **Hooks** mechanism does not exist in the system, the entire event processing flow (from the input of the event, to the handler and the result) is invisible and cannot be modified for the external system .

 In the process, if a HookPoint where a function can be mounted is added, it will allow external plugins to mount multiple callback functions to form a call chain.
 Then, the internal event processing  can be extended and modified.
+There are several functions that are implemented using the hook feature as follows.
+1. You can use the hook system to perform multi-step streaming processing (encoding/decoding, etc.) of messages when they are published.
+That is, the rules engine provides the message codec function.
+2. Caching of messages at message publishing time according to configuration.
+3. Delayed message publishing using the hook's blocking mechanism.

 The authentication/authorization commonly used in the system is implemented according to this logic.
-Take the simplest [Built-in Database](../security/authn/mnesia.md) as an example:
+Take the [ExHook](./lang-exhook.md) as an example:

 When only the `Built-in Database` authentication is enabled, according to the processing logic of the event (see figure above), the logic of the authentication module at this time is: